 An Assistant Language Teacher, or ALT, works in a school, or a number of schools in the Japanese education system, to assist the local Japanese teachers of English in a team-teaching style.
 This style is most often seen at junior high schools.

-Changes to the Japanese government's policy on English education mean that soon compulsory English education will begin in the 5th and 6th grades of elementary school, rather than at junior high school under the current system.
+Changes to the Japanese government's policy on English education mean that compulsory English education now begins in the 3rd grade of elementary school, rather than at junior high school under a prior system.

 Joytalk ALTs come from many different countries and backgrounds.
-Joytalk looks for individuals who are interested in education, flexible and team players.
+Joytalk looks for individuals who are interested in education, are flexible and are also team players.
 ALTs are college graduates who are looking to start their career in Japan as well as established teachers who want to continue their career abroad.

 Anyone looking to gain real teaching experience or international work experience should consider joining Joytalk.
 The ALT program will give you invaluable experience that will help you no matter what your future career plans are.